vsavinkov/vsavinkov.github.io/_posts/2017-05-01-how-to-create-jekyll-blog.markdown

 Open new console tab since existing one is busy with webserver.
 Fill _config.yml file with your info.
 If you are not sure what to fill, just leave fields empty - I did that for fields like 'cdnurl:' and 'google_analytics:'.
 Now cd to _posts directory and add some posts.
 If you already have a blog, there's a bunch of blog ]migration instructions](https://jekyllrb.com/docs/migrations/).
 You can easily switch from Blogger, Wordpress, etc. If no, just create a new post by adding new .markdown file.
 There's already several example posts, so it's easy to understand .markdown file syntax.

+Also I strongly recommend to add '_site/' string to .gitignore file to avoid duplications on every change and save space on GitHub.

 ## Committing changes
 If you have basic understanding of GIT then point is easy: commit and push  your changes.
 If not, there's a simple command to push changes: